jasonthorpebuchanan/jasonthorpebuchanan.github.io/about/index.md

 background: black
 ---
 <img class="float-sm-left col-sm-5 col-lg-4 p4-0 pb-0" src="{{ site.images }}/jtb-photos/jtb-royaumont-420x600-web.jpg">
 Jason Thorpe Buchanan is an American composer whose works explore multiplicity, intelligibility, behavior, and the integration of live performance with technology.
-He is Artistic Director of <a href="http://www.switchensemble.com" target="blank"> the [Switch~ Ensemble]</a>, Department Chair/Lecturer in Composition, Theory, and Electroacoustic Music at the <a href="https://www.music.mahidol.ac.th/en/" target="blank">College of Music, Mahidol University</a> in Thailand, and Visiting Lecturer in Composition and Interim Director of the Electronic Music Studios (UTEMS) at the Butler School of Music, University of Texas at Austin.
+He is Artistic Director of <a href="http://www.switchensemble.com" target="blank"> the [Switch~ Ensemble]</a>, Department Chair/Lecturer in Composition, Theory, and Electroacoustic Music at the <a href="https://www.music.mahidol.ac.th/en/" target="blank">College of Music, Mahidol University</a> in Thailand, and Visiting Lecturer in Composition and Interim Director of the Electronic Music Studios (UTEMS) at the <a href="https://music.utexas.edu/" target="blank">Butler School of Music, University of Texas at Austin</a>.

 <!-- new sentence -->